hrektts/CarND-Advanced-Lane-Lines/README.md

 ### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+I started this project from my baseline where I implemented the mechanism provided in the class material.
+It worked almost fine however it sometime lost yellow line at where the load was rough, and the line detection was not stable so that the detected line moved around frame by frame.
+To improve these situation, I applied a method per each.

+For the first problem, I added threshold of hue channel of the image to detect yellow color.
+This worked fine and yellow line could be find stably.

+For the second problem, I used moving average for calculating polynominal fit of the lane line.
+For the second problem, I used moving average for calculating polynominal fit of the lane lines.
+Concretely, I held coordinates of the detected points during latest 5 steps, and used all of them for calculating polynominal fit for the line.
+This also worked fine.
+However, this might be a probrem if the car goes to twisty mountain road because moving average works as low-pass filter, and line detector might not follow sudden change of the line curvature.
+Actually, my program has not worked well on `harder_challenge_video.mp4` yet.

+In the future work, more robust line detection which is not affected by the lightness of the environment would be needed.
+In addition to it, some sanity check mechanisms are also needed in order to recover from wrong line detection.

 ## Reference